orb-lang/helm/doc/md/helm/historian.md

    return true
 end
 ```

-## Historian:search(frag)
+## Historian:search\(frag\)

 This is a 'fuzzy search', that attempts to find a string containing the
-letters of the fragment in order.
+letters of the fragment in order\.

-If it finds nothing, it switches the last two letters and tries again.
+If it finds nothing, it switches the last two letters and tries again\.
 This
 is an affordance for incremental searches, it's easy to make this mistake and
-harmless to suggest the alternative.
+harmless to suggest the alternative\.

-Returns a ``collection``.
+Returns a `collection`\.
 The array portion of a collection is any line
-which matches the search.
+which matches the search\.
 The other fields are:

-- #fields
+\- \#fields
-  -  best :  Whether this is a best-fit collection, that is, one with all
+  \-  best :  Whether this is a best\-fit collection, that is, one with all
-             codepoints in order.
+             codepoints in order\.

-  -  frag :  The fragment, used to highlight the collection.
+  \-  frag :  The fragment, used to highlight the collection\.
 Is transposed
-             in a next-best search.
+             in a next\-best search\.

-  -  lit_frag :  The literal fragment passed as the ``frag`` parameter.
+  \-  lit\_frag :  The literal fragment passed as the =frag= parameter\.
 Used to
-                 compare to the last search.
+                 compare to the last search\.

-  -  cursors :  This is an array, each value is the cursor position of
+  \-  cursors :  This is an array, each value is the cursor position of
-                the corresponding line in the history.
+                the corresponding line in the history\.

 ```lua